Genymobile/scrcpy/FAQ.md

 ### Device not detected

->     adb: error: failed to get feature set: no devices/emulators found
+>     error: no devices/emulators found

 Check that you correctly enabled [adb debugging][enable-adb].